 Even more than most films, Ida seems to present a kind of cinematic Rorschach test, triggering opposite responses in different viewers.
 For Nalaskowski, the director errs by making the world of the film too ugly, reducing Poland to a noisome sewer, where hideous people do hideous things.
 Conversely, Agnieszka Graff complains that the film vacuously beautifies everything, even the ugly truth about Polish anti-Semitism.
 In between these interpretive extremes, Tadeusz Sobolewski insists that we should not “throw the baby out with the bath water.”
 Ida may have some dubious moments when it comes to political implications – and these are worth discussing – but its formal perfection represents a return to the golden age of Polish cinema.

 The presence of all these conflicting perspectives on the film points to both the robustness of public debate in Poland today and the highly sensitive nature of the material.
 The heart of the film’s political engagement lies in a peculiar and potentially risky operation.
 In short, Pawlikowski takes two stereotypical narratives and puts them into dialogue with each other.
-Each of these narratives is familiar, almost to the point of being hackneyed or overdone, yet each contains a kernel of uncomfortable truth.
+Each of these narratives is familiar, almost to the point of caricature, yet each contains a kernel of uncomfortable truth.
 The first involves ethnically Polish villagers murdering their Polish-Jewish neighbors in order to seize their property during the war and immediately after it.
 The second concerns the alleged “over-representation” of ethnically Jewish Poles in the Stalinist security apparatus in the late 1940s and early 1950s.

 It is true that some ethnic Poles murdered their Jewish neighbors, as Jan Tomasz Gross revealed in his 2001 book, Neighbors, though these criminals represented only a tiny minority of the ethnic Polish population.
-It is also true that people with at least some Jewish background made up a higher proportion of the Stalinist security forces in Poland than pure demographics would have dictated, though these oppressors represented only a tiny minority of the country’s Jewish population, most of whom were the objects of oppression like everybody else (Stanisław Krajewski offers a nuanced discussion of these complex issues in an article published in Covenant: Global Jewish Magazine).
+It is also true that people with at least some Jewish background made up a higher proportion of the Stalinist security forces in Poland than pure demographics would have dictated, though these individuals represented only a tiny minority of the country’s Jewish population, most of whom were the objects of oppression like everybody else (Stanisław Krajewski offers a nuanced discussion of these complex issues in an article published in Covenant: Global Jewish Magazine).
 In both cases, the actions of individual murderers, torturers and judicial executioners can only be understood, though not excused, through detailed knowledge of the direct historical context.
 In both cases, the kernels of truth have been distorted into grotesque myths collectively tarring ethnic Poles and Jews as homogeneous groups.
 Poles become murderous anti-Semites from their rough cradles, while Jews supposedly invented communism to torture the Poles.